Dogs in distress

 Our partner, the Cakovec shelter, regularly visits the Roma villages to rescue, rehabilitate and rehome suffering dogs and currently looks after 600 rescued animals in their inundated shelter.
 To support their life-saving work, we helped them feed and care for the hundreds of dogs in their care, who have been saved from lives of trauma in Roma villages.

-Herzegovina
+Bosnia and Herzegovina

 Abandoned dogs in bosnia

 In Trebinje, a small city in south Bosnia and Herzegovina, abandoned dogs lived in a decrepit, dangerous and unhygienic shelter, perched on a rubbish dump where garbage was burned daily.
 We knew we had to help.
-Working tirelessly with the local municipality for two years, we constructed a state-of-the-art shelter, leading the way for a new approach to dealing with abandoned dogs in the region.
+Working with the local municipality for two years, we constructed a state-of-the-art shelter, leading the way for a new approach to dealing with abandoned dogs in the region.

-The new shelter (Azil Danica), almost entirely funded by NFA, was opened in May 2023, and we immediately relocated all 78 dogs to their new home.
+The new shelter (Azil Danica), entirely funded by NFA, was opened in May 2023, and we immediately relocated all 78 dogs to their new home.
 Each dog received a full health assessment, tests for common diseases, vaccine boosters as needed and a passport.
 The dogs love running in the large central playground and playing in the doggie paddling pool at the new shelter.

 Greece